Course Duration5 Weeks

 The ipassio edge: Students enrolling for this short term course on ipassio have the advantage of getting introduced to or learn the intricacies of an art form, from an experienced exponent of the art.
 Short term courses deal with creating a strong foundation on a specific topic.
 The syllabus of a short term course is predefined and ready before the commencement of the course.
 This gives students a clear understanding about the knowledge they will gain in the stipulated period of time, helping them in their planning and decision making.
 The class strength is limited to 5, ensuring that each student gets attention.
 A set of 5 individuals enrolling for a short term course encourages learning from peers and social interaction.
 This short term course bodes good for students passionate about learning, setting them up for the long term or advance level of learning.

-About Ms. Sunita Minglani: Sunita Minglani believes that food is essential to the body, but good food nourishes the soul.
+About Sunita Minglani: Sunita Minglani believes that food is essential to the body, but good food nourishes the soul.
 Based in Jaipur, India, Sunita has a passion for Indian cuisine and experimenting with new techniques and recipes.
-She has been teaching cooking classes for nearly three decades to students of all ages and levels of ability.
+She has been teaching cooking classes for over two decades to students of all ages and levels of ability.
 Sunita Minglani runs her own cooking school, Kitchen Craft Cooking School, and hosts a cooking show on ETV called Rasoi Se.
 Cooking and instruction is not only her profession, but also her passion, and she’s excited to bring her considerable expertise and passion to students on ipassio.